Employee conflict in the workplace is part and parcel of work life. Pick up these three conflict resolution skills to thrive at work!

 When you realise that there are things out of your control, it is up to you to decide how you’re going to react next.
 You can choose to wallow in disappointment, or take control of your life and start making positive plans to move forward and stay positive at work.

 It is easy to fall into the trap of expecting that things will always happen the way you want them to.
-Unfortunately, things hardly happen this way, and you are left feeling disappointed and filled with negative thoughts and emotions that can take a toll on your mental health.
+Unfortunately, things may not turn out the way you expect, and you are left feeling disappointed and filled with negative thoughts and emotions that can take a toll on your mental health.
 Below are some examples of thinking traps you may be susceptible to.
 Try to identify if you fall into these thinking traps.

 Related: The Science of Happiness